jlgre/opgg_scraper/README.md

 # OPGG Scraper

-This is a simple python scraper to pull down data from [opgg](https://op.gg)
+This is a simple python scraper to pull down data from [opgg](https://op.gg).

-Currently supports tier list for all lanes as well as skill orders for a specified champion in a specified lane
+Currently supports tier list for all lanes as well as skill orders for a specified champion in a specified lane.

+This is also based on very specific formatting of opgg's website, so a redesign by them could break this at any time.

 ## Usage
 |Command|Modifiers|Description|